 According to the International Data Corporation, the 3D printing market is projected to reach $35.4 billion in 2020.
-With applications ranging from the healthcare sector to manufacturing and aerospace, 3D printing is on the rise.
+With applications ranging from the healthcare sector to manufacturing and aerospace, 3D printing is here for the long haul.

 In that regard, the Investing News Network (INN) outlines why one should invest in 3D printing stocks, and the easiest ways to do so.
 If you’re looking for more 3D printing facts, click here.